 General Meetings

-ZOOM PROGRAMS FOR SPRING OF 2024
+ZOOM PROGRAMS FOR FALL OF 2024

 On the third Tuesday of each month in spring and fall (unless otherwise noted), we invite members and non-members alike to enjoy a free educational program and learn what is new in your Audubon chapter!
 Meeting starts at 6:30 p.m..
 A short business meeting precedes the program and includes conservation news, discussion of recent bird sightings, and details of upcoming field trips and other events.